Chapter 1:

 “Save your ammo,” Reina called out, sliding to a halt beside them.
 “Modern weapons won’t touch them.
 Watch and learn.”

-Reina unclipped her D-Mic from her belt—a slender, black cylinder gleaming faintly beneath the streetlight.
+Reina unclipped her D-Mic from her belt, a slender black cylinder gleaming faintly beneath the streetlight.

 The mist shrieked without sound and surged forward.

-She drew a slow breath—and sang.
+She drew a slow breath, then sang.

 No lyrics, no words.
-Only resonance.
+She resonated with her D-Mic.

 “Ars Aria: Fulminare Cantus.”